johnhansengit/glow-worm-game/README.md

 #### **_Future Updates_**

+FIXES
+- [ ] Leadboard shows current high-score rather than current score
+- [ ] Move renderGrid to gameStart and color grid container background, to resolve dynamic resize issue
+- [ ] Look for functions that are only called within other functions (e.g., eatFood), and reduce scope of necessary variables

 BUGS
-- [ ] Leadboard shows current high-score rather than current score
 - [ ] Debug hamburger menu on game page
 - [ ] Debug worm tail on start
-- [ ] Move renderGrid to gameStart and color grid container background, to resolve dynamic resize issue

 DESIGN
 - [ ] Make food types names, icons, and points into table (align columns)